Myth-OS/MythOS-Documentation/Declarations.md

 "The dark night of the soul comes just before revelation.
 When everything is lost, and all seems darkness, then comes the new life and all that is needed." ~ Joseph Campbell

+“The cave you fear to enter holds the treasure you seek.” ~Joseph Campbell

 9 - **MYTHOS FORMULA CYCLE**: